fbwall0/comic-book-collection/README.md

 Utilizes the official Marvel Comics API to populate data about comics and lets you add those comics to your own collections.

+The API only allows 3000 pull per day, so if comics are not loading and there is a 429 error, that is the reason

 ## Setup